 - Wipeout: High-tech hovercraft zoom round vastly improbable tracks (including ones suspended from a city's skyscrapers) at supersonic speeds, while blasting each other with various types of missile, and the Quake Disruptor, a weapon that causes the entire track to undulate in an excessive manner, slamming itself into opponent's craft, causing massive damage.

-- Need for Speed: Underground and Underground 2: Nitro-equipped, highly pimped out import tuners speed around Olympic City and Bayview, through coastlines, back alleys, spillways, factories, and going at 400 km/h in the highways.
+- Underground and Underground 2: Nitro-equipped, highly pimped out import tuners speed around Olympic City and Bayview, through coastlines, back alleys, spillways, factories, and going at 400 km/h in the highways.
 The roads are packed with civilian traffic.

-- It gets better in 2010 Hot Pursuit, where you can play as the Cowboy Cop wrecking the wacky racers' fun.
+- It gets better in 2010's Need for Speed: Hot Pursuit, where you can play as the Cowboy Cop wrecking the wacky racers' fun.
 Same goes to its 2013 Spiritual Successor, Need for Speed Rivals.

 - N-Gen Racing: Racing planes through canyons, tho lower you go the faster you go, of course, while using the plane's weapon systems to cause damage to your opponents.

-- Extreme G: Superfast motorbikes with all sorts of weapons.
+- Superfast motorbikes with all sorts of weapons.

 - The original Extreme-G on the N64 was able to actually overdo the wackiness.
 There was a cheat code that enabled you to get a random secondary weapon just by clicking it's fire button as opposed to running over a power-up on the track.
 And this worked for the A.I. racers too.
 Cue much rocketspamming and the amount of carnage going on could mess up the N64's processor and graphics and reduce the game to its bare wireframe models in that race.